robdevops/dalibot/doc/serverless.md

 Optional parameters:
 ```
-debug = 1
+debug = 0
 telegramBotCommand = dream
 ```

 Enable private messaging by listing telegram numeric ids separated by a space:
 ```
-telegramAllowedUserIDs =
+telegramAllowedUserIDs = 123456789 987654321
 ```

-* Create the package
+* Add your config to the package:
 ```
-zip -r script.zip .
+zip dalibot_arm64.zip dalibot.ini
 ```
-* Back in the Lambda function, go to the _Code_ tab and upload from .zip file
+* Back in the Lambda function, go to the _Code_ tab and upload from .zip file from the staging directory.

 ## Testing and troubleshooting
 * Message the bot, then monitor the logs from Lambda Function > _Monitor > Logs_, or from the [CloudWatch console](https://us-east-2.console.aws.amazon.com/cloudwatch/home) under _Logs_ > _Log groups_.